 This essay profiles the typical causes of herniated discs in the upper thoracic spinal region.

 Trauma to the middle or upper back can cause any disc to bulge or rupture, regardless of where it resides in the spine.
 In order to injure a large and healthy thoracic disc, the trauma needs to be considerable and in some cases, extreme.
-The most common sources of thoracic trauma include car accidents, falls and sporting injuries.
+The most common sources of thoracic trauma include car accidents, falls, acts of violence, surgical injury and sporting injuries.

 Herniations in the thoracic spine are also less likely to be symptomatic, since the middle back does not have the same demands placed on it as the other spinal levels.
 Very few thoracic herniated discs are troublesome and most exist without anyone even knowing of the abnormality.